SaxySam/Git_Instructions/README.md

 This will ensure that whenever pushing to origin, it will push to the push url provided.

-* This can be run for any number of aditional remotes that you wish to push to.
+* This can be run for any number of additional remotes that you wish to push to.

 ```bash
 git remote show origin